A Reproducible and Fair Evaluation of Partition-aware Collaborative Filtering: Results

 \subsection{RQ1: Replicability Study}

 We compared in Table \ref{tab:replicability_all} the values published in the original paper with those calculated in our tests, accompanied by their difference.
 The performances are practically identical on Gowalla and Yelp2018, exhibiting a marginal performance shift on the order of $10^{-4}$ while on Amazon-CDs and especially on Douban more marked discrepancies emerge.
 For Gowalla and Yelp2018, the correspondence is explained by the fact that the authors published the exact data splittings they used.
-However, it should be noted that, as can be seen from their configuration file, they also used the test set as the validation set for model selection.
+However, it should be noted that, based on the configuration file provided in the original FPSR repository, it appears that the test split was also used for model selection.
+We note that this is an inference from the released configuration and may not fully reflect all experimental choices described in the paper.
 Conversely, for Amazon-CDs and Douban, the absence of published data splits forced us to generate them by executing the authors' original code.
 This introduces stochasticity in the data splitting, a known obstacle to replicability of the experiments \cite{DataRec}.
-The considerable deviations we found from the published results are a direct consequence of this.
+The considerable deviations we observed from the published results are a direct consequence of this.

 This pattern of discrepancies, tied to the availability of the data splits, extends to the two FPSR+ variants as well, and not only.
 For FPSR+$_D$, only a single-dataset implementation was released, yet the results were reproducible given its near-identical hyperparameters to FPSR.
 For FPSR+$_F$, no code was available, so we reimplemented it from the paper’s description.
 It is important to emphasize that the dataset splitting for ML-20M and the corresponding hyperparameter configurations were not made publicly available for either FPSR+ variant.
 Consequently, the exact data partitioning used in the original study could not be recovered.
 This omission prevents complete verification of the original results and ultimately hinders a full assessment of the replicability of FPSR+.